Learn more about our Social Justice ministries and programs

 What if I have an idea for a social justice project or group at UUC?

-If you have an interest in establishing a new social justice action group or a short-term project, the first step is to contact our Social Justice Coordinator, Jennifer Bright.
-If your idea fits logically under the goals of an existing social justice group or committee, the next step will be to contact that group.
-If your idea involves establishing something new, you will need to assemble five other members of the UUC community who want to work with you.
-Our Social Justice Coordinator can help you reach out to other people who might share your interest.
-Once you have assembled a group of committed individuals, you will need to articulate some goals and next steps, how you see your work fitting in with UUC’s mission and vision, and what support you might want from the church.
-Finally, the group completes and submits a simple form, which becomes the charter required of all committees and groups by our church’s bylaws.
-This request is reviewed by the Social Justice Coordinator and Social Justice Steering Committee.
+Contact our Assistant Minister, the Rev. Beth Chronister.
+She’ll help you determine if your idea might fit the goals of an existing social justice group or committee – if so, she’ll help you connect with them.
+Otherwise, she’ll encourage you to find five other members of the UUC community who want to work with you on your idea.
+We’ve found this increases support and sustainability.
+Once you have assembled a group of committed individuals, you’ll work together to articulate some goals and next steps, how you see your work fitting in with UUC’s mission and vision, and what support you might want from the church.
+Then your group can complete and submit a simple form, which becomes the charter required of all committees and groups by our church’s bylaws.
+Finally, this request is reviewed by Rev. Beth and the and Social Justice Steering Committee, who will guide you from there.

 What are the benefits and requirements of forming an official social justice group or project?